protocollabs/maparo-std/doc/control-protocol.md

 arguments must be set manually and the result set must be merged manually by using USB stick or some other transfer method.

+### Protocol Requirements

+The very first four bytes of a packet must encode the control protocol type.
+The type has an associated encoding format (i.e. JSON).
+But this can be different.

+### Protocol Types

+In `uint32_t`, network byte order:

+- `0`: null message request
+- `1`: null message reply
+- `2`: info request
+- `3`: info reply

 ## Unicast